 12. Truck Driver

 Solo truck driver jobs are very popular with introverts because of the amount of time they get to spend on their own.
-So if you want jobs where you work alone, get your CDL license and be ready for long drives.
+So if you want jobs where you work alone, get your Commercial Driver’s License and be ready for long drives.

 However, unlike other jobs on this list that allow you to work from home, truck driving will take you to isolated roads and remote locations.
 Be prepared to spend a lot of time away from the comfort of your home and family.

-A significant number of people in solo truck driving jobs are self-employed or work as independent contractors.
+A significant number of solo truck drivers are self-employed or work as independent contractors.
 This means they have a lot of freedom and flexibility.

 13. Data Analyst